JamesAddo/JamesAddo-projects/README.md

 make life easier for me as I do my QSAR modeling and analysis.
 Some of them are for private consumption.
 However, I’ve released a few of them to GITHUB since they seem to be generally useful.

-2. Development of web-based informatics tools for use by chemists.
+2.Development of web-based informatics tools for use by chemists.

 Software tools for applications such as modeling the similarities among drug-like small molecules, high-throughput screening (HTS) data analysis, Structure-Activity Relationship (SAR) analysis and visualization, elucidating target /MOA